 address is listed in the email with your hosting account details, but you can also contact your hosting provider if you cannot locate it.

 Once you have your IP, please enter it into the IP address field.

 6. Click on Done

 - In order to check if a standard personal nameserver is registered at the moment (the ones with a host ns1-9 and dns1-9), you will need to select Standard Nameservers from the drop-down list on the Find Nameservers line and click on the Search button:

 - In order to check if the specific personal nameserver is registered, select Custom Nameservers on the Find Nameservers line, enter the name of the custom personal nameserver in full (e.g. dns1.test.nctest.info) into the Host field below and click on the Search button:

-7. This will not automatically point your domain name to the registered nameservers.
-If you need to switch your domain to these DNS, follow this guide for more details.
+8. The nameservers registration will not automatically point your domain name to the nameservers you've created.
+If you need to switch your domain to these DNS, follow this guide

 If you have any questions, feel free to contact our Support Team.